anryl050/weather-forecast-app/README.md

 # Traveler's Guide to Weather

 ## Project Description
-The objective of the Challenge 6 was to use the concept of the XXXXXXXXXX to create a 5-Day Weather Application to retrieve the data for multiple cities.
+The objective of the Challenge 6 was to use the concept of the API to create a 5-Day Weather Application to retrieve the data for multiple cities.

 ## Application Summary
 Link to the deployed application:

 To execute, the application needs to be opened in the browser.

-## 5-Day Weather Application

-GIF goes here

-### Summary
-- XXXXXXX

-Image

-- XXXXXXX

-Image

-- XXXXXXX

-Image

 ## Project's Acceptance Criteria